You've set the date and booked a venue. Now to make sure it’s an absolute success, you just need to make as many people show up as possible.

 Your event website or landing page is the cornerstone of all your online promotion efforts.
 Your event page has to do the tricky job of being both informative and promotional; it needs to provide prospective attendees with all the administrative details of your event, while also convincing them that the event will be a fantastic experience they can't afford to miss.

-If you don’t have want to invest time and budget into creating an entire website for your event, you can simply create a landing form in a matter of minutes using Paperform.
+If you don’t have the time and budget for event marketing software or creating an entire website for your event, you can simply create a landing form in a matter of minutes using Paperform.
 This will allow you to combine all the crucial elements of an event website (including event details) and a registration form into one beautiful marketing page.

 Here are some other key things you need to consider for your website or landing page.